 In addition to the above factors, there are hidden costs that are important to uncover, depending on your shipping needs.
 For example, an article appearing on Supply Chain Dive showed one example of hidden costs in the last mile.

 “Research shows that out-of-route miles account for 3% to 10% of a driver’s total mileage at $1 an hour.
 Every mile-per-hour increase above 55 mph reduces fuel mileage by .1 miles per gallon.
 Vehicles that average 7 mpg at 55 mph will average less than 5 mpg at 75 mph.
 And most class 8 tractors will consume 1.25 gallons per hour when idling.”

 In this example, out-of-route miles are a huge cost, considering the number of miles a driver logs daily, and these out-of-route stops can use up to 10 percent of his or her daily mileage.
 Other factors can include heavy traffic and routes that lack maximum efficiency.
 But these aren’t the only factors influencing the last mile and driving up costs.
 Let’s take a look at a few more.

 Factors That Affect the Last Mile

 Quicker fulfillment times are becoming the norm

 Retail has picked up its pace in recent years.
 On the consumer side of the equation, customers can get their products the same day in some scenarios.
 And while freight shipping is a different situation, the trend of “getting things fast” is unchanged.
-For example, let’s say that you’re shipping a large number of items to a physical retailer that is out of stock on a popular item.
-Customers expect retail items to be in stock now, or else they’ll find the item on the shelf of a competitor.
-As a result, shippers must move more product at a faster pace.
+As a result, parcel shippers must move more product at a faster pace.

 New technology is disrupting last mile logistics